Don Quixote

 production of Petipa and Gorsky’s exuberant classic,

 Don Quixote.
-Set in romantic Spain, the plot unfolds as the love between
+Set in romantic Spain, the plot unfolds as the love between Kitri and Basil is challenged by the fruitless attempts

 of Kitri's father to engineer his unwilling daughter into a more lucrative match.
 The excitement, colour and wit of Cervantes' masterpiece are a perfect vehicle for the brilliance of the Mariinsky dancers, whose astounding displays of dazzling choreography and virtuoso dancing are highlighted by Minkus’ irresistible music.